DBCDK/updaterservice-dto/README.md

-# updaterservice-dto
+# updateservice-dto
-Data Transfer Classes for update-service
+Data Transfer Classes for update-service.
+Deployed as jar to mavenrepo.